Davidrami12/stemy-tech-interview/README.md

 ## Exercise 2 - React

 <p>The front-end part was done with React + TypeScript to ensure a better static typing that helps the compiler make sure the code is stronger and solid.</p>
+<p>It also consumes an API [PokéAPI](https://pokeapi.co/docs/v2) to simulate a Pokédex which is limited to only 20 pokemons, there is a search bar and a button to filter and order all the results (by default it's already ordered by name)</p>